ship123456/vscode-documentation-generator/README.md

 ### Can I add a custom project name?

 Yes.
-The project name is automatically added to the generated documentation title.
+The project name which you provide is added to the generated documentation title or else a default titlle is given.

 ### Will existing documentation files be overwritten?